sawft99/Obsidian-SecPlus/Sec+/Chapter 11 - Network Design/Telephony.md

 # About
 ---
-- Term used to describe devices that provide voice communication to users
+- Term used to describe devices that provide voice communication to users ^9ad8ff
 - Originally used in networks to make outside connections

 # Modems
 ---
-- A device that could modulate digital information into an analog signal for transmission over a standard dial-up phone line
+- A device that can modulate digital information into an analog signal for transmission over a standard dial-up phone line ^6e0cc5
 - Could plug directly into a computer/server
 - Such as AOL